VRConservation/fba-myst/chapters/cases/pwf.md

 :::{figure} /figures/pwf/growth.jpg
 :name: growth
 :height: 500px
-Growth trials at North Carolina State University.
+Growth trials at Texas A&M University.
+Credit: Paul Winski.
 :::

 In addition to extruders, production lines, and robotic baling and palletizing, commercial production requires a large chip-receiving yard and material-handling equipment.
 To reduce capital and operational expenses, the company is planning to co-locate its production facility with a biomass energy generation plant to be installed in Quincy, California, by West Biofuels of Woodland, California.